Dyrits/LEARN-JAVA-PROJECTS/05 - Arrays and ArrayLists/Desert Island Playlist/README.md

-# Continents and Cities
+# Desert Island Playlist

 ## More about this project

 ### Related course
-[CODE]CADEMY PRO | LEARN JAVA: 4.
-Conditionals and Control Flow
+[CODE]CADEMY PRO | LEARN JAVA: 5.
+Arrays and ArrayLists

 ### Description of the project by [CODE]CADEMY PRO
 Planet Earth is a magical place.
 Let’s practice the Java switch statement that you learned about.